 August 2019 Update by Drs.
 Tracy Høeg & Marko Bodor

 What was the purpose of the ACL Technique Validation Study?

 With the anterior cruciate ligament (ACL) validation study, we were attempting to confirm that when we use ultrasound to guide our needle to the ACL, we truly injected the ACL.
 The ACL has been historically very difficult to see using ultrasound and thus very challenging to treat without surgery.

 Why is this important to future biologic studies?

-What’s happened so far in the study?
+What happened in the study?

-I am most excited by the patients who have done so well after being treated by BMAC to their ACL.
-I am very hopeful that this study, along with the clinical trial at UC Davis, could change the way medical professionals around the world treat ACL tears with an office-based procedure and provide as good, if not better, outcomes than current approaches.” ~ Dr. Tracy Høeg
+“I was most excited by the patients who have done so well after being treated clinically with BMAC procedures to their ACL.
+I am very hopeful that this research study, along with the clinical trial at UC Davis, could change the way medical professionals around the world treat ACL tears with an office-based procedure and provide as good, if not better, outcomes than current approaches.” ~ Dr. Tracy Høeg

 This research study raised awareness of what is possible using specific high precision medical techniques.
 With proven results, this allows the project to continue to expand into the BMAC to ACL study, as well as future studies of stem cells treatments for arthritis and other sports injuries.

 A collaboration has begun with Jan Nolta, PhD, Director of The Institute for Regenerative Cures and current director of the Clinical & Translational Science Center at UC Davis and James Kovach MD, former CEO of the Buck Institute.
 They are very excited about this project and offered to assist in obtaining the necessary approvals and additional required funding.